10 Common Car Insurance Myths Debunked: What You Need to Know

 Will my car insurance rates drop automatically when I turn 25?

 Not automatically — rates tend to decline around age 25, but the actual reduction depends on your driving history, insurer, and location.
-According to 2026 data, the average drop from age 24 to 25 is between 10–20%, but a driver with recent accidents or violations will see far less improvement.
-Rates continue to improve into your 30s and 40s, so the decline isn't exclusive to your 25th birthday.
-Check our guide on car insurance for young drivers for tips on lowering your rate before then.
+According to 2026 data, the average annual premium drops from roughly $3,870 at age 24 to $3,408 at age 25 — a meaningful but not guaranteed reduction.
+A driver with recent accidents or violations will see far less improvement.
+Rates continue to improve through your 30s and 40s, so the decline isn't exclusive to your 25th birthday.

 Does having an older, paid-off car mean I can skip car insurance?